P. V. Narasimha Rao Expressway: History

 The initial plan was to widen this road to 8-lane, but was later changed to construct a 4-Lane elevated expressway.
 The construction began in October 2005, with an intention to complete the project in 28 months.
 But due to the financial difficulties, the construction work was dragged and was opened on October 19, 2009.
 It was last scheduled to be opened on October 2 but the inauguration was put off in view of the death of chief minister Y. S. Rajasekhara Reddy, who had laid the foundation stone for the project.
 The Expressway starts at Sarojini Devi Eye Hospital in Mehdipatnam and merges with NH44 near Aramghar.
 The total cost was estimated to be 400 crores INR but later extended to 500 crores INR.

 Entry and exit ramps

-The earlier design of the expressway did not have any ramps for entry and exit except at the two ends.
-One could only enter the expressway at Mehdipatnam and exit at Aramghar (and vice versa).
-This made the expressway unusable to the people from surrounding areas.
-So, the traffic on the flyover was estimated to be too low, making it worthless.
-The design was later modified and three sets of Entry and Exit ramps were constructed.
-The 3 sets of ramps are constructed at the below junctions.
+The earlier design of the expressway did not have any ramps for entry and exit except at the two ends.The design was later modified and three sets of Entry and Exit ramps were constructed.
+The 6 sets of ramps are constructed at the below junctions.